-Quiet places: Nine more movies with little or no dialogue
+Quiet places: Nine more movies with little-to-no dialogue

-A Quiet Place – spring’s surprise horror hit – is making waves and racking up the dollars due in no small part to its unconventional production that’s almost free of audible dialogue.
-While we are not sure if A Quiet Place lives entirely up to the hype, we do love a good silent movie.
-If you are desperate for some peace and quiet and are looking for a break from things that go boom on your screen, check out these peaceful gems.
+A Quiet Place – spring’s surprise horror hit – made waves and racked up dollars due in no small part to its unconventional production that’s almost free of audible dialogue.
+While we aren’t sure if A Quiet Place lives entirely up to the hype, we do love a good silent movie.
+If you’re desperate for some peace & quiet and are looking for a break from things that go boom on your screen, check out these peaceful gems.

 The Artist (2011)